Luganodes/pectra-cli/README.md

 # Pectra CLI Validators Tool

-A command-line interface (CLI) to streamline Ethereum validator operations such as batch switching of withdrawal credentials, consolidating validators, and performing execution layer (EL) exits (both partial and full).
+CLI which can trigger Ethereum validator operations such as consolidations, switching and withdrawals (both partial and full) whilst leveraging EIP 7702 to batch transactions.

 ## ✨ Features